senyosimpson/blog/blog/content/posts/rust-error-handling.md

 E:/GCC3/include/c++/3.2/bits/stl_tree.h:1161: invalid type argument of `unary *
 ```

-Regardless,
-error messages should be highly informative and guide a developer to uncover the cause of the error
+Error messages should be highly informative and guide a developer to uncover the cause of the error
 without excessive cognitive overhead.
 Rust has made this core emphasis of the language.
 The compiler
 is extremely helpful.
 This tweet summarises it nicely

 {{< tweet 1348669062528774148 >}}

 Focusing on good error messages has permeated throughout the community.
 There's even the
-[Error Handling Project Group] if you weren't convinced how committed the language designers
+[Error Handling Project Group] if you weren't convinced how committed the language designers are to
-are to getting this right.
-There are a number of techniques we can use to make our errors more
+getting this right.
+There are a number of techniques we can use to make our errors more informative.
-informative.
 Along the way, we will discuss the crates that can help.

 ### At the root

-The first question we have to ask is:
+The first question we have to ask is

-> "Are we writing an application or a library?"
+> Are we writing an application or a library?

-This was something I had never thought of until I read this [article] on structuring error handling.
+I had never considered that your approach to structuring error handling is different depending on
-Applications require slightly different error handling capabilities versus libraries.
+whether you are writing an application or library.
+This [article](https://nick.groenen.me/posts/rust-error-handling/)
+illuminated this difference to me.

+Some of the key components of error handling in libraries:

+* Libraries should never panic/crash.
+From the application programmer's point of view, panics are
+  undefined behaviour; there is no expectation that a library call will crash an application.
+  All errors should be bubbled up to the caller and give it the responsibility of handling the error.
+  This is generally a healthier software pattern as it caters for a wide variety of use cases.
+* As far as possible, use custom errors.
+This two main benefits:
+  * It significantly improves the amount of information captured in the error message.
+This make it
+    faster to debug sources of error.
+Finding which library produced the error and what the error means
+    is much easier under this model.
+  * Improves the cardinality of errors in application.
+If all applications produced the same error types,
+    it would be difficult to analyse error data.
+Finding out a simple question like, what is contributing
+    to such error rates, becomes non-trivial when they are grouped as one.